 The legal tools available to the public to make their voices heard regarding environmental matters are often overwhelmingly complex.
-By feetmaking the insights of experts in this field publicly available, we hope to improve Manitobans’ legal knowledge and help increase public engagement in legal processes and reforms related to environmental law.
-We will be offering three webinars in the fall of 2020 and three in the winter/spring of 2021.
+By making the insights of experts in this field publicly available, we hope to improve Manitobans’ legal knowledge and help increase public engagement in legal processes and reforms related to environmental law.
+Please see our six webinars below that were offered as part of the series.

 Amplifying voices: Getting involved in environmental decisions

 Throughout Canada, decision-making on environmentally impactful project proposals is subject to regulatory processes through which members of the public are invited to voice their concerns or support for a given proposal.
 Depending on the process, becoming involved can be a significant and daunting undertaking.
 In this webinar, speakers Anna Johnston and Gloria Desorcy share their expertise on the challenges and opportunities that are presented by involving oneself in environmental regulatory processes.

 Gloria Desorcy is Executive Director of the Manitoba branch of the Consumer’s Association of Canada.
 Gloria has worked as a consumer educator, researcher and advocate for more than 30 years.
 She has led interventions from the consumer perspective, in proceedings before the Manitoba Public Utilities Board, the Manitoba Clean Environment Commission, the CRTC, and the National Energy Board.